flo/m3addon/README.md

 About the Implementation
 ------------------------

+* The m3.py file is a python library for reading and writing m3 files.
+It uses the structures.xml file to do so.
 * The file structures.xml specifies how the script should parse and export a M3 file
-* The script generateM3Library.py generates the file m3.py which is a python library for loading and saving m3 files.
 * The importing of m3 files works like this:
   1. The method loadModel of the m3.py file gets called to create a python data structure of the m3 file content.
   2. This data structure gets then used to create corresponding blender data structures